Family law during COVID-19

 Access to children

 The best outcome for children is for parents to contact each other to set out their concerns and suggest ideas for practical solutions that can be put in place.
+Any changes to existing court orders should be documented in a text or email so that there is a written record for future reference.

 Placement of children with relatives and temporary guardianship